borevitzlab/traitcapture-info/2014-KDM-abic_abstract.md

-Integrated Genotype, Phenotype and Environment Acquisition, Monitoring and Association
+Integrated Genotype, Phenotype and Environment Acquisition, Monitoring and Association Tools for Adaptation
 =====================================================================================

-To keep pace with a changing world, the crop science and environmental ecology must together improve the efficiency of the biosphere, while conserving natural environments.
+To keep pace and help stabilze a changing world, agriculture and ecosystem science must aim to improve efficiency and regenerate natural environments of the biosphere.
 Both fields must integrate the latest methodological advances to accurately and rapidly find populations that perform optimally under a changing climate.
 The TraitCapture project, lead by the Borevitz lab, aims to create an end-to-en, integrated, plant genomics, phenomics and environment platform.